Coles Mills, New York: History

 Cole's Mills was settled by Elisha Cole in 1747.
 Elisha and his wife Hannah Smalley moved from Harwich, Massachusetts, on Cape Cod.
 He built a grist mill at the outlet of Barrett Pond into the West Branch of the Croton River in 1748.
 A carding mill, saw mill, and school house were added in subsequent years.
 The land belonged to Frederick Philipse II, second Lord of the Philipsburg Manor; at some point it was leased.
 Mary Philipse inherited it in 1752, at age 22, as her share of the Philipse Patent (also known as the "Highland Patent").
 In 1758 she married British army officer Roger Morris.
 After the Battles of Saratoga in 1777 during the American Revolutionary War the Commissioners of Forfeiture confiscated the land from the Morrises and sold it back to the tenants for £234 on June 11, 1782.
 Elisha and his sons were members of the 7th Regiment of the Dutchess County Militia, under Colonel Henry Ludington.
+Ludington's daughter, Sybil Ludington, reportedly rode through Coles Mills on April 26, 1777, as part of her all-night horseback ride to stir local militia to attach British forces near Danbury, Connecticut.
 Just east of Cole's Mills, on the road to Carmel, New York, was the farm of Captain Solomon Hopkins, where the patriot and spy Enoch Crosby took refuge from the British.
 Enoch Crosby was the hero of The Spy by James Fenimore Cooper.

 Cole's Mills was downstream from the today's Boyds Corner Reservoir, the first reservoir constructed by the New York City Croton Aqueduct Commission in 1873.
 The construction of the reservoir was overseen by William M. Tweed, known as “Boss” Tweed, Commissioner of the New York City Department of Public Works, who ordered the construction of an earthen embankment to strengthen the structure.
 This embankment was poorly constructed, seen as unnecessary, and an opportunity for graft.
 Boss Tweed was convicted of 204 counts of corruption in 1873 and died in prison in 1878.
 In 1874, according to the Putnam County Courier, Theodore Frelinghuysen Cole of Cole's Mills sued New York City for $10,000 in damages due to the Boyds Corner Reservoir dam causing the stoppage of water from the Croton River to his four mills.